• Cruise into deep fjords with active glaciers and spectacular icebergs

 In the afternoon, the Silver Explorer will drop anchor at Uunartoq.
 Since the days of the Norse, the hot springs here have been renown for their healing effects.
 Take this opportunity to relax and unwind in steaming waters.
 Remember to pack swimwear!

-This morning we arrive at the picturesque harbour town of Qaqortoq (pronounced ka-kor-tok).
-The town’s name translates to ‘white place’, but today, instead of snow, we will admire the hillsides of colourful houses painted in bright primary shades.
+This morning we arrive at the picturesque harbor town of Qaqortoq (pronounced ka-kor-tok).
+The town’s name translates to ‘white place’, but today, instead of snow, we will admire the hillsides of colorful houses painted in bright primary shades.
 Our local guide will take us to the charming town square, home to Greenland’s oldest fountain built in 1928.
 Surrounding it are two churches, one old and one new, an open-air fish and meat market, and the Qaqortoq Museum.
-This modest museum houses a superb collection of historical artefacts associated with Inuit hunting and fishing, a whaler’s gun and a collection of contemporary artwork.
+This modest museum houses a superb collection of historical artifacts associated with Inuit hunting and fishing, a whaler’s gun and a collection of contemporary artwork.

 In the afternoon the Silver Explorer anchors off Hvalsey.
 Once ashore, we will learn how Christianity spread its influence throughout Europe and eventually reached remote Greenland, where it established itself in the country in 1000 AD.
 Hvalsey Church was built in the 14th century and is the best preserved of the churches in Greenland from that period.
 Together we will visit these historical ruins from the time of the Vikings.